In our work the materiality of architecture is thought to be a mediator between human, environment, time and mind, to eventually overcome materiality.

 designed for the arts to be seen.
 Taghaus instead employs time and light

 for the exhibited art pieces to be experienced individually.
 The

 materiality of architecture becomes a mediator between human,

 environment, mind and time, to eventually dissolve the categorical

 meaning of materiality.

-From “Material Time” by Cheungvogl, first published in Architectural Material, DAMDI Publishing Co., South Korea, 2018.
+From “Material Time” by Cheungvogl, first published in Brick, brick!
+What do you want me to be?, DAMDI Publishing Co., South Korea, 2018.